 A Few Things to Keep In Mind

 Many people these days suffer from lactose intolerance.
 Interestingly, in many cases, this condition is caused by a Candida fungus infection or the liver needing a cleanse and restoration of enzymes and healthy bacteria to the gut.
-The Budwig Center provides effective remedies for the liver, enzyme formulas, and the diatomaceous earth (food grade) program.
+The Budwig Center in Europe, provides effective remedies for the liver, enzyme formulas, and the diatomaceous earth (food grade) program.

 To learn about appropriate replacements for the Budwig Mix’s main ingredients, read our article: The Budwig Mix – What Can Replace Cottage Cheese And Linseed Oil?